NickRamsey6/AppsAndServicesDotNet8/Chapter02/README.md

 # Chapter 2 Managing Relational Data Using SQL Server

 ## Key Concepts
+* Connect to an existing SQL Server database
+* Execute a simple query and process the results using fast and low-level ADO.NET
+* Execute a simple query and process the results using Dapper

 ## SQL Server Data Types
 | Category | Examples |